About Bishopston Skatepark Project

 Utilise Unused Space

-Copley Common has been overgrown and marshy for over a century.
+Copley Common has been overgrown and marshy for decades.
 It used to be a shortcut field, like the adjacent Manselfield Green however it was left unattended for years, unloved.
 We now want to connect the modern-day with history and create a space that everybody can use.
 Transforming a space that means so much to the community will be difficult but definitely is possible.